Maseno School: Notable Administrators

 Over the years, Maseno School has been led by influential head teachers who are remembered today in the school by way of various buildings named after them.

 Canon John Stansfield, was a doctor and clergyman.
 Stansfield implemented various reforms which included variation of diet and helped construct a swimming pool at the mission.
 The swimming pool which has since disappeared, was the only one of its kind in East Africa.
 It was situated near a grove by two streams flowing down Bunyore hills.

-HC Hitchen was the shortest-serving principal at Maseno School with his tenure lasting just 10 months before he left to start what is now Butere Girls.

 Edward Carey Francis, came to Kenya as a missionary and teacher from Cambridge UK and the colonial office helped secure him a job as headmaster at Maseno School in December 1927.
 His illustrious administration of Maseno School attracted other teachers from Cambridge and the school became an academic oasis in East Africa.
 Francis headed Maseno School from 1928 to 1940, when he left to become the principal at Alliance High School in Kikuyu.
 Carey Francis famously caned his then student and Kenya's future first Vice-President, Oginga Odinga, for stealing paraffin, as outlined in the latter's autobiography.
 He is fondly remembered by many elderly Kenyans today for his no-nonsense approach to teaching and administering.
 While at Maseno, his students nicknamed him Achuma, meaning 'man of steel'.
+The Edward Carey Francis Memorial Library in the school is named after him.

 BL Bowers, who served for 18 years as principal remains the longest-serving head teacher in the history of the school.
 It is during his time that the school's dining hall, which remains in use to-date, was built and commissioned.
 Bowers House, for a long time the only storied building in the school, stands in his honour today.

-WM Okech was the first African/black principal of Maseno School.

 Walter Amadi was a long-serving principal throughout the 90s and the annual Amadi Open Tournament (also variably named the Maseno Open tournament) held at the beginning of the year in the school is named in his honour.
+Amadi House, a dormitory in the school, is also named after him.

 Paul Agali Otula, who served as the principal from the year 2001 is widely credited with restoring the school's lost glory in the decade and a half he was at the helm of the school, establishing the school as a formidable force to reckon with in all disciplines: academics and extra-curricular activities.
-In his time, the school won national, regional and continental champions in hockey, rugby and basketball with its students joining various national teams.
+In his time, the school won national, regional and continental championships in hockey, rugby and basketball with its students joining various national teams.
 He is credited with introducing Aviation Technology in the school, borrowing from his previous work station, Mang'u High School, where had served as the principal prior to his Maseno posting.
+Paul Otula Complex, a dormitory popularly known as "POC" by the students and the latest at the school, is named after him.